 You can enable fast-start failover from any site while connected to any database in the broker configuration.
 Enabling fast-start failover does not trigger a failover.
-Instead, it allows the observer to begin observing the primary and standby databases and initiate a fast-start failover should conditions warrant a failover.
+Instead, it allows the observer that is monitoring the configuration to initiate a fast-start failover should conditions warrant a failover.